shoutem/redux-io/README.md

 ```

 First you want to configure where fetched data will be placed in your state.
 Use `storage` as a normal reducer to define
-where in your state are instances of objects , and 'collection' reducer to set place in the state for list holding ids
+where in your state are instances of objects, and `collection` reducer to set place in the state for list holding ids
 of items that are popular.
 You are probably asking why do you need those two reducers, but idea is to keep data in redux
 state normalized.
 Normalization instances needs to be in one place in the state.
 However, you can reference it from
 mutliple parts in the state.